viketan/viketan/README.md

 #### I'm a Aspiring Data Scientist working in Bengaluru, India.

-- 🔭 I’m currently working as Security analyst at EY.
+- 🔭 I’m currently working as Senior Security Consultant at EY.
-- 🌱 I’m currently learning machine learning.
 - 📫 How to reach me: www.linkedin.com/in/viketan-revankar
 <!--
 - 👯 I’m looking to collaborate on .